-As my fascination with royal women began with Anne Boleyn, a visit to her childhood home Hever Castle was only a matter of time.
-Back in 2011, I found an excursion trip with OAD (now bankrupt, unfortunately!) that also included Hever Castle.
+As my fascination with royal women began with Anne Boleyn, visiting her childhood home Hever Castle was only a matter of time.
+So, back in 2011, I found an excursion trip with OAD (now bankrupt, unfortunately!) that also included Hever Castle.

 I have removed my friend from the picture! 🙂 This picture was taken by our bus driver Nas.
 He was awesome!

 I’m really glad Hever Castle was included in this trip.
-It’s a beautiful castle and of course, getting to walk in Anne’s footsteps is amazing.
+It’s a beautiful castle, and of course, walking in Anne’s footsteps is amazing.

 Visit the Hever Castle website.